Spensaur/TriangleIdentifier/README.md

 # TriangleIdentifier
 Java program to identify the type of a given triangle(Equilateral, Isosceles, or Scalene).

+## How to run this program
 In order to run this program java and maven must be installed.

-##Take it for a spin
 On a mac this can be done with homebrew with the following commands:

     brew update
     brew cask install java
     brew install maven

 Once java and maven are installed the program can be built with the following commands: